-When most people think about leadership, they imagine the person standing at the front of the ship in charge of steering the boat or the corporate world—the CEO.
-The captain plays a vital role in setting the strategic vision of the company and leading the crew.
+When most people think about leadership, they imagine a person standing at the front of the ship steering the boat—the captain.
+In the corporate world, we think of the captain as the CEO.
+The captain plays a vital role in setting the company's strategic vision and in leading the crew.

 Self-leadership is actively developing a confident sense of who you are, taking ownership of what you do, and being intentional about where you are going.
 It's a crucial skill that all employees should strive towards, beginning with individual contributors.

 - Achieve their goals and fulfill the responsibilities of their role

-- Productively respond to tough situations
+- Productively respond to difficult situations

 - Demonstrate accountability and confidence